ibrunafernandes/ibrunafernandes/README.md

 Here's how I got started here.
 And I loved it.
 A lot!

-It reminds me a bit of DevOps, but the world of open source is beautiful, isn't it?
+This reminds me a bit of DevOps, but the open source world is much more beautiful, isn't it?

 I'm excited to be able to contribute and perhaps receive contributions related to my interests.